I grew up in the 80's. There was a lot to love about the 80's but I must say that I have fond memories of coming home

 Today, as promised, I am going to provide some information about Queen Anne's favorite tea time treat....the "Maids of Honour".

-As told by Queen Anne herself during tea on SATURDAY the cakes are not only decadent in taste but also tale.
+the cakes are not only decadent in taste but also tale.

 These words below taken from the cafe in England called "The Original Maids of Honour Company" that actually still holds, under lock and key, the ORIGINAL recipe for these treasured cakes.....